lowcodelocky2/xano-mcp/README.md

 - **Database Management**: Complete toolset for interacting with your Xano database structure
 - **Swagger Spec**: Extract your API group api details in either JSON or Markdown (reduced token) format

+Note this is an early-stage with feedback / requests welcomed.

 ## Prerequisites

 - Node.js (v16 or higher)